emery-monroy/CPSC-362-Game/README.md

 Puzzles: Enter answers or solve interactive mini-games to progress.

 Dependencies
+Twine Game Engine, SugarCube v2.37.3, Any Modern Web Browser

-Twine (if using a browser-friendly game engine), SugarCube v2.37.3 HTML, CSS, JavaScript (if web-based)
+Developed in HTML, CSS, and JavaScript

 About the Project Team
 Ground Zero was created by Team 2: